Have you ever wanted to make large abstract wall art but are afraid it won’t turn out?

 When we were done the canvas looked like this:

 Since spray paint tends to dry so quickly, I didn’t even bother with waiting.
 We were so excited to see how it looked!
 Each kid pulled off 2 branches to reveal their print.
 When you remove the branches, be sure to lift them straight up off the canvas rather than pulling them.
-This eliminates the risk of paint smearing and ruining your print.
+This eliminates the risk of paint smearing and ruining your large art print.

 To See More DIY Wall Art Ideas, Click HERE